WELCOME TO

 Robin loves her honey! .

-Bob is a experienced beekeeper so they should do well and are a welcomed addition to Stoner Honey!
+Bob is a experienced beekeeper and a welcomed addition to Stoner Honey!
 Bob learned about Beekeeping while he was a Peace Corps Volunteer in Nepal.
 His mentor was fellow PC volunteer, Ben Stoner.
 Upon his return to the states, Bob worked at a large apiary (of 10,000 hives) in Northern California for about 2 years.
 Ben joined him there working during one summer.
 Bob returned to Indiana to earn a Master's Degree in Entomology at Purdue University.
 He spent two summers being a State Bee Hive Inspector in Southern Indiana during this time.
 He and Ben also had several hives together at Stoner's Lonesome, and they sold the honey.
 After completing his degree, Bob taught Beekeeping at Purdue.

 Bob with a new beehive.